Fordalex/power-in-numbers/readme/testing.md

 ### add (tab)

-Three links all take the user to the correct page.
+Three links all take the user to the correct pages.

 - click 'add sessions', make sure that the url shows /add_session
 - click 'add record', make sure that the url shows /add_record